20

 • Taking steps to establish healthy boundaries

-• Participating in family therapy and family programs when their loved one is ready to get help for their addiction
+• Participating in family therapy and family programs when their loved one is ready to get help

 How Beneficial Is Family Therapy in Addiction Recovery?